xinyee20/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 2. The _Data Display_ will update and display the students' information for tutorial lesson `1-2` of tutorial group `G04`.

+<H4 style="color: #477B9F"> 4.5.3.
+View attendance sheet of a tutorial group: <code>viewatt</code></H4>

+You can use this command to view the attendance sheet of the students in a tutorial group across all tutorial lessons.
+The attendance sheet will be displayed in table form.

+> ℹ **Note regarding the `viewatt` command:**
+> You can view the attendance of all your students in the tutorial group at one glance.
+> You can also preview the XLSX file that you can generate with the `exportatt` command,
+> before generating the actual XLSX file.

+**Format:**

+`viewatt grp/GROUP_NAME`

+**Example:**

+You want to view the attendance sheet of the students in tutorial group `G04`.

+Viewing the attendance sheet of a tutorial lesson:

+1. Type `viewatt grp/G04` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:

+1. The _Result Display_ will show a success message.
+2. The _Data Display_ will update and display the attendance sheet of tutorial group `G04`.

+<H4 style="color: #477B9F"> 4.5.4.
+View participation score sheet of a tutorial group: <code>viewscore</code></H4>

+You can use this command to view the participation score sheet of the students in a tutorial group across all tutorial lessons.
+The participation score sheet will be displayed in table form.

+> ℹ **Note regarding the `viewscore` command:**
+> In a similar way to the `viewatt` command,
+> you can view the participation score of all your students in the tutorial group at one glance.
+> You can also preview the XLSX file that you can generate with the `exportscore` command,
+> before generating the actual XLSX file.

+**Format:**

+`viewscore grp/GROUP_NAME`

+**Example:**

+You want to view the participation score sheet of the students in tutorial group `G04`.

+Viewing the participation score sheet of a tutorial lesson:

+1. Type `viewscore grp/G04` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:

+1. The _Result Display_ will show a success message.
+2. The _Data Display_ will update and display the participation score sheet of tutorial group `G04`.

+<H4 style="color: #477B9F"> 4.5.5.
+View all pending questions: <code>viewqn</code></H4>

+You can use this command to view all questions that have yet to be addressed.

+**Format:**

+`viewqn`

+**Example:**

+You want to view all pending questions.

+Viewing all pending questions:

+1. Type `viewqn` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:

+1. The _Result Display_ will show a success message.
+2. The _Data Display_ will update and display the list of pending questions.

 --------------------------------------------------------------------------------------------------------------------